 Computers available for public use at the Sharon Public Library include 2 public-access catalog terminals, located in the main lobby; and 4 WiFi-enabled laptops plus 4 multi-use Internet workstations, located in the Reference Room.
 Additional computers intended for the use of children are available in the Children's Room.

 WiFi is freely available throughout the library and in the front courtyard for patrons bringing their own devices.
-Connect to the network Sharon Library or Sharon Library 2.
+Connect to the network SPL.
 You do not need a password to connect.

 Rules for the Use of Public-Access Computers

 Public-access computers are an integral part of the services provided by the Sharon Public Library.
 The use of these machines constitutes the same use as of any other library material; thus, just as library patrons assume responsibility for library books, DVDs, or other items that they borrow, so too do computer users assume responsibility for the care of the computer they are using.

 Public-Access Catalog Terminals

 The public-access catalog terminals (PACs) are intended as a reference tool.
 Patrons may use the PACs to search the library catalog, access the Old Colony Library Network (OCLN), search various research databases, or use any other database to which the library has direct access.

 The use of the PACs is limited to 15 minutes per user when other patrons are waiting.